-1. This Agreement is entered into pursuant to the provisions of Section 163.01, F.S., commonly known as the "Florida Interlocal Cooperation Act of 1969" (the Act), and all applicable portions of the Act are made a part hereof and incorporated herein as if set forth at length herein, including, but not limited to the following specific provisions:

-- a) All of the privileges and immunities and limitations from liability, exemptions from laws, ordinance and rules, and all pensions and relief, disability, workers' compensation and other benefits which apply to the activity of officers, agents, or employees of the parties hereto when performing their respective functions within their respective territorial limits for their respective agencies, shall apply to the same degree and extent to the performance of such functions and duties of such officers, agents or employees extra-territorially under the provisions of this Agreement. - b) This Agreement does not and shall not be deemed to relieve either of the parties hereto of any of their respective obligations or responsibilities imposed upon them by law except to the extent of the actual and timely performance of those obligations or responsibilities by the parties to this Agreement, in which case performance provided hereunder may be offered in satisfaction of the obligation or responsibility. - c) As a condition precedent to its effectiveness, this Agreement and any subsequent amendments or extensions shall be filed with the Clerk of the Circuit Court of Clay County. - 2.
+- 1. This Agreement is entered into pursuant to the provisions of Section 163.01, Florida Statutes F.S., commonly known as the "Florida Interlocal Cooperation Act of 1969" (the Act), and all applicable portions of the Act are made a part hereof and incorporated herein as if set forth at length herein, including, but not limited to the following specific provisions: - a) All of the privileges and immunities and limitations from liability, exemptions from laws, ordinance and rules, and all pensions and relief, disability, workers' compensation and other benefits which apply to the activity of officers, agents, or employees of the parties hereto when performing their respective functions within their respective territorial limits for their respective agencies, shall apply to the same degree and extent to the performance of such functions and duties of such officers, agents or employees extra-territorially under the provisions of this Agreement. - b) This Agreement does not and shall not be deemed to relieve either of the parties hereto of any of their respective obligations or responsibilities imposed upon them by law except to the extent of the actual and timely performance of those obligations or responsibilities by either of the parties to this Agreement, in which case performance provided hereunder may be offered in satisfaction of the obligation or responsibility. - c) As a condition precedent to its effectiveness, this Agreement and any subsequent amendments or extensions shall be filed with the Clerk of the Circuit Court of Clay County. - 2.
 If any provisions of this Agreement shall for any reason be held to be invalid or unenforceable, the invalidity or unenforceability of such provision shall not affect any of the remaining provisions of this Agreement, and this Agreement shall be enforced as if such invalid and unenforceable provision had not been contained herein. - 3.
-The Parties agree that they will execute any and all documents or other instruments, and take such other action as is necessary to give effect to the terms and intent of this Agreement. - 4.
-No waiver by the Parties of any term or condition of this Agreement will be deemed or construed as a waiver of any other term or condition, nor shall a waiver of any breach be deemed to constitute a waiver of any subsequent breach, whether of the same or of a different section, subsection, paragraph, subparagraph, clause, phrase, or other provision of this Agreement. - 5.
-That the construction of public educational and ancillary plants shall be controlled by the Uniform Building Code as set forth in Section 1013.371 F.S., which, in addition to other statutory provisions, exempts the School Board from local building codes, interpretations, building permits and assessments of fees for building permits, ordinances, road closures, and impact or service availability fees. - 6.
-By a separate Interlocal Agreement, the Parties shall develop a plan to implement their respective statutory obligations to provide emergency shelters to the citizens of Clay County, utilizing public schools whenever both parties deem such utilization appropriate.
-The parties hereby acknowledge that they have entered into such agreement. - 7.
-If the Parties to this Agreement fail to resolve any conflicts related to issues covered in this document, such dispute will be resolved in accordance with governmental conflict
+Each partyThe Parties agrees that itthey will execute any and all documents or other instruments, and take such other action as is necessary to give effect to the terms and intent of this Agreement.